Behind The Scenes of Amazon Inventory Management

 If Amazon were supplying Wal-Mart stores or CVS locations, it would make sense to keep the 50 tubes of toothpaste in their boxes.
 But, since Amazon mostly serves consumers, it makes sense to unpackage these items in advance rather than wait for an order to come in.

-Robots In Amazon Fulfillment Centers
+Warehouse Robotics In Amazon Fulfillment Centers

 In some fulfillment centers, robots work alongside human workers.
 Conceptually, the “chaotic” process is the same, but the robots add some speed.
 For example, in robot-equipped fulfillment centers, robots bring shelves to workers instead of workers looking for shelves.
-It’s essentially a faster version of Amazon’s randomized inventory system.
+It’s essentially a faster version of Amazon’s randomized putaway system.